sutantyo/stx/README.md

 The difference is very easy to spot once you have seen them in real life, especially if you have one of each (more on that later).

-The motivation of course is that there are likely to be much less Japanese Set Booster boxes, plus since the pull rate for foils is much less compared to a CB box (sometimes there are none in a box), so we expect the set foils to carry a premium.
+The motivation of course is that there is likely to be much less Japanese Set Booster boxes, plus since the pull rate for foils is much less compared to a CB box (sometimes there are none in a box), we expect the set foils to carry a premium.
 Hareruya have priced this accordingly:

 <p align="center">